 One of the most important painting tools is a high quality paint roller to prevent streaking.
 As a roller cover gets older the paint either a) won't stick to the roller or b) sticks too good to the roller and doesn't come off.
 Selecting the correct roller cover depends on whether you are using oil or latex paint as well as the type of surface being painted.

-There is a roller often called a long john that is much longer (up to 26”) to help with application on ceilings and high up on walls.
-Extension poles are also available as an adapter to a standard size roller.
+Extension poles are available as an adapter to a standard size roller.
 These painting tools simply screw on the end of a standard roller.
+They are usually made from aluminium.

-Extension poles are available from 2 feet all the way up to 24 feet.
+Extension poles are available from 60cm all the way up to 7 meters.
 The best extension poles are telescoping and adjustable for a wide range of heights.
 There are a number of people who prefer the extension pole as opposed to the dangers and overall inconvenience of a ladder.

 A step ladder is an inevitable tool used in painting.
 There are just some applications that even an extension pole is not recommended such as cutting in near the top of door trim and near ceiling crown molding.
-5 or 6 foot step ladders are the norm for most home floor plans.
+1.5 to 2 meter step ladders are the norm for most home floor plans.

-If ceilings are a bit higher or if painting is going to be done on the exterior of the house than a taller 8 or12 foot step ladder may be needed.
-Some people prefer a drywall stand (18” to 30”) as a more convenient way to move around a room when trying to paint a ceiling they are just short of.
+If ceilings are a bit higher or if painting is going to be done on the exterior of the house than a taller 2.5 or 3.5 meter step ladder may be needed.
+Some people prefer a drywall stand (50cm to 1 meter) as a more convenient way to move around a room when trying to paint a ceiling they are just short of.

 For exterior painting as well as home floor plans with vaulted ceilings or high stairwells an extension ladder is going to be needed.
-A 16 foot extension ladder is very common but a 20', 24', or even 40' size may be needed on multi-level homes.
+A 5 meter extension ladder is very common but a 6, 7, or even 12 meter size may be needed on multi-level homes.

 One of the most important painting tools to consider is a drop sheet to avoid damage to other areas of the home.
 Rollers are going to almost inevitably splatter and it's also not rare to kick over a paint can or pan, especially when zoning in on painting a ceiling.